jeffuyeno/roots/README.md

+Fork of [Roots Theme](http://rootstheme.com/) that adds dev support for LESS out of the box.
+Please note that css/less.php should be deleted when going to production, as I haven't put any kind of sanitization in for handling filenames.
+Also, 'ENV_DEVELOPMENT' should be set to false for production.

 # [Roots Theme](http://rootstheme.com/)

 Roots is a starting WordPress theme made for developers that’s based on [HTML5 Boilerplate](http://html5boilerplate.com/) and Bootstrap from Twitter.